 Veteran status is important to measure for the design and provision of services and government programs catering to this specific population.
 In particular, it is used by the Department of Veteran Affairs (VA) to calculate the needs of veterans.

-Veterans often face a unique set of challenges, some of the most significant of which are health related.
+Veterans often face a unique set of challenges, most often related to physical and mental health.
 Veterans experience mental health disorders, substance use disorders, post-traumatic stress, and traumatic brain injury at disproportionate rates compared to their civilian counterparts.
-Understanding the percentage of people with veteran status can aid in the planning, funding, siting, and programming of various services catered to these specific needs such as employment training, homelessness prevention, and health care.
+Understanding the percentage of people with veteran status can aid in the planning, funding, siting, and programming of various services catered to this population such as employment training, homelessness prevention, and health care.